 The examples below are available on a Jupyter notebook here.

 So, let’s start with the pandas.
-We may decide to compare the number of articles at vitoshacademy.com and codedaily.vitoshacademy.com.
 This is how the initial sample data looks like:

 1 2 3 4 5 6 7 |